 Canvas: Course Hub for Communication, Materials, and Assignments

 This is the organizational hub for your course.
 It is the centralized place to post learning resources and administer your course.
-You can use Canvas to share course plans, assignments, class announcements, and other information with your students.
+Canvas is used to share course plans, assignments, class announcements, and other information with your students.
 Both Panopto and Zoom are integrated into the Canvas environment.

 Panopto: Asynchronous Video Recording